2021 IMSA SportsCar Championship: Schedule

-The provisional schedule was released on September 9, 2020, and features 12 rounds.
+The provisional schedule was released on September 9, 2020, and featured 12 rounds.
 The schedule was pending, however, because of COVID-19 regulations that may still be in effect.

 On December 3, 2020, IMSA announced the addition of the "Motul Pole Award 100", a qualifying race run in conjunction with the "Roar Before the Rolex 24" preseason test.
 The 100-minute event awards qualifying points and sets the starting order for the Rolex 24 at Daytona.
 Two drivers must compete in each car, however points are awarded to all drivers on the entry list for each car.
 This effectively made participation in the Roar Before the 24 test mandatory for all teams planning to race in the 24 Hours of Daytona.

 On December 17, 2020, IMSA announced an adjustment to the schedule due to the ongoing COVID-19 pandemic, shifting the "West Coast Swing" rounds at WeatherTech Raceway Laguna Seca and the Long Beach street circuit from April to September.

 On March 4, 2021, IMSA announced a further change to the schedule, again because of the pandemic, because the 24 Heures du Mans was rescheduled to August 21–22.
 The round at VIR, which clashed with the rescheduled Le Mans date, was moved from August 22 to October 9, while the season-ending Petit Le Mans shifted from October 9 to November 13.

 In a related change on March 25, 2021, the Detroit round, initially scheduled for June 5 with the classes not at Le Mans attending, was moved back after the date shift for Le Mans, with the round shifted to June 12 and becoming a single meeting with INDYCAR.
 The LMP2 class was dropped from the event, with a replacement venue to be announced at a later date.
 The GTLM class was added, but will not score points towards the championship.

 In a fourth pandemic-related change on April 7, 2021, IMSA announced the cancellation of the event at Canadian Tire Motorsport Park because of Canadian quarantine restrictions, replacing it with a standard-distance (three hour race, 2 hours, 40 minutes of racing format) at Watkins Glen International on Friday, July 2, dubbed the "WeatherTech 240 at The Glen."
-The race will use the format intended for Mosport, with all classes competing; however the GTD class will score points only towards the WeatherTech Sprint Cup.
+The race used the format intended for Mosport, with all classes competing; however the GTD class scored points only towards the WeatherTech Sprint Cup.